metosin/reitit/doc/ring/content_negotiation.md

 Now you should change the `m/instance` installed in the router with the `new-muuntaja-instance`.

-You can find more options for [JSON](https://cljdoc.org/d/metosin/jsonista/0.2.5/api/jsonista.core#object-mapper) and [EDN].
+Here you can find more options for [JSON](https://cljdoc.org/d/metosin/jsonista/0.2.5/api/jsonista.core#object-mapper) and EDN.

 ## Adding custom encoder